dimitri-yatsenko/Database-Systems-for-Data-Science/Assign7.md

 9. List the top five bestselling products (based on total sales revenue).

-10. Compute the total number of orders totaling $500 or more
+10. Count the orders whose total amount exceeds $500.

 11. List employee names and the total  number of orders they have placed